aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to DIF via Java or Online App" h2="On Premise Java API to export PPT to DIF without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert a PPT file to DIF.
+This can be done in two steps.
+The first step is to export the PPT file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that can be used to create, read, modify, and convert presentations in various formats.
+It supports a wide range of features, including the ability to export presentations to HTML.

+Once the PPT file has been exported to HTML, the second step is to convert the HTML to DIF using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that can be used to create, read, modify, and convert spreadsheets in various formats.
+It supports a wide range of features, including the ability to convert HTML to DIF.

-You can convert PPT file to DIF via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to DIF.
+By using Aspose.Total for Java, you can easily convert a PPT file to DIF in two steps.
+First, you can export the PPT file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML to DIF using Aspose.Cells for Java.
+This process is quick and easy, and can be done in just a few minutes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}